Universal health care by country: New Zealand

 As with Australia, New Zealand's healthcare system is funded through general taxation according to the Social Security Act 1938.
-However, aside from hospitalisation, there are user charges for prescriptions (introduced in February 1985) and partial subsidisation of general practitioner visits with additional provision for those on low or modest incomes known as Community Service Cards (introduced on February 1, 1992) to target healthcare based on income.
+However, aside from hospitalisation, there are user charges for prescriptions, (The charges were introduced in February 1985, and were briefly abolished between mid 2023 and early 2024 before their reinstatement by the Sixth National Government of New Zealand.) and partial subsidisation of general practitioner visits with additional provision for those on low or modest incomes known as Community Service Cards (introduced on February 1, 1992) to target healthcare based on income.
 These changes were part of broader controversial policies introduced by the Fourth National Government between 1991 and 1993 and effectively ended largely free provision of primary healthcare.
 According to the WHO, government sources covered 77.4% of New Zealand's health care costs in 2004; private expenditures covered the remaining 22.6%.

 Historic attempts to bring general practitioner care into government ownership have been largely unfulfilled.

 There are twenty district health boards as of 2019 whose task is ensuring the provision of health and disability services to populations within a defined geographical area and are partially elected while the remainder is appointed by New Zealand's Minister of Health.
 This system of management came into being on January 1, 2001, abolishing the much controversial Crown Health Enterprises regime which had replaced Area Health Boards previously.